Drive change through research for regions of the future.

 The results of your research activities should be presented succinctly and accurately and as necessary could be supported by more detailed annexures.
 Your syntheses analysis and discussion must clearly focus on the research question and the objectives of the work.

 Conclusions and recommendations must be drawn from your analysis and discussion and reflect the attainment of the aim and the way in which the research question is addressed.

-- Prospective applicants wishing to undertake a Master of Regional Planning by Research will need to find a suitable supervisor by contacting the Faculty of Arts and Business.
+- Prospective applicants wishing to undertake a Master of Regional Planning by Research can use the Research Supervisor Search to find a suitable supervisor.

 - For further information, refer to the Higher Degrees by Research - Academic Policy

 - Refer to related policies, rules, plans and procedures.

 - Refer to the University's English language proficiency requirements.

 - Only a full-time study option is available to international students on a Student Visa.

 - Domestic candidates: Australian and New Zealand citizens and permanent residents are not required to pay tuition fees for the standard duration of their HDR program.
 The Australian Government's Research Training Scheme (RTS) covers the cost of HDR tuition fees for these candidates.
 Research Master candidates are entitled to a maximum of two years full-time equivalent study.
 Candidates who do not complete their degree within the maximum RTS allowable completion times may be required to pay fees for any additional periods of enrolment.
 Please refer to Higher Degree by Research fees.